SteelPh0enix/steelph0enix.github.io/content/posts/vscode-cpp-setup.md

 **For MacOS**: same as for Linux.
 Probably.
 I don't use MacOS so i can't really tell.

 >**Fun fact**; there are two versions of VSCode you can find on the internet and in package managers - OSS version, and Non-OSS.
 The OSS version is basically the VSCode you'd get by downloading it from [official repository](https://github.com/microsoft/vscode) and building it yourself.
-Non-OSS version is the one from Microsoft distribution (for example, their official site), and the only difference between them is that Non-OSS version uses some Microsoft propertiary code, while OSS doesn't.
+Non-OSS version is the one from Microsoft distribution (for example, their official site), and the only difference between them is that Non-OSS version contains some Microsoft proprietary code, while OSS doesn't.
 There is some functional difference (IIRC, OSS version lacks proprietary features like Settings Sync or Remote WSL/SSH/Containers), but both are fully compatible in terms of plugins and configuration, so you usually don't need to worry about the exact version you've installed.

 ### C/C++ Toolchain